Little Vampire: Plot

-300 years later, Little Vampire begins to get tired of the film club where he goes daily with the other monsters as well as their incessant arguments, he then decides to run away with Fantomate to go to school where he wants to meet children about his age.
+300 years later, Little Vampire begins to get tired of the film club where he goes daily with the other monsters as well as their incessant arguments.
+He then decides to run away with Fantomate to go to school where he wants to meet children.
 Little Vampire meets Michel, an orphan who lives with his grandparents and believes in monsters, through a mathematics notebook.
 Little Vampire begins to do his homework for him without any fault and corresponds with him who ends up wanting to meet him.
 He then goes to Michel's without noticing that he has taken with him a kawai (humans turned into bugs by the Gibbous) stuck in the notebook.
 Once at Michel's, Little Vampire wakes him up and the two boys get to know each other, but on returning, Little Vampire and Fantomate come across the Gibbous (which Fantomate thought they had managed to get rid of) and manage to escape him.
-Little Vampire then confides in Pandora about the Gibbous, keeping however the fact that he visited a human.
+Little Vampire then confides in Pandora about the Gibbous, keeping the fact that he visited a human.

 Taking advantage of a game with Marguerite, Claude and Ophtalmo, Little Vampire decides to go to Michel's to ensure his safety against the advice of Fantomate who no longer wants to go out because of the Gibbous.
-The dog then decides to go and confess everything to Pandora and the Captain of the Dead; the latter orders Fantomate and the monsters to bring Michel back in order to “ensure his silence”.
-At Michel's, Little Vampire and he go outside, where they are joined by the other monsters that the vampire passes off as his cousins.
+The dog then decides to go and confess everything to Pandora and the Captain of the Dead; the latter orders Fantomate and the monsters to bring Michel back in order to "ensure his silence".
+Michel and Little Vampire go outside, where they are joined by the other monsters that the vampire passes off as his cousins.
 Michel is then invited to meet the Captain of the Dead who, finding him sympathetic, makes him swear with a pirate oath to be a faithful friend to Little Vampire and never to reveal his existence to anyone.
-Resulting Michel to be admitted into the family of monsters.

-At first, Michael and the monsters get along well, but Little Vampire is a little disappointed that Michael isn't a monster.
-Ophtalmo then proposes to transform Michel into a monster but the operation proving to be very dangerous, Michel flees home.
-At night, he has the horrible surprise of being with the Gibbous who, knowing that Michel has been dating his prey for a long time, blackmails him: if he does not reveal to him where Little Vampire and Pandora are hiding, he will kill his Grand parents.
+At first, Michael and the monsters get along well, but Little Vampire is disappointed that Michael isn't a monster.
+Ophtalmo then proposes to transform Michel into a monster but the operation proves to be very dangerous, and Michel flees home.
+At night, he is surprised by the appearance of Gibbous who, knowing that Michel has been dating his prey for a long time, blackmails him: if he does not reveal to him where Little Vampire and Pandora are hiding, he will kill his grandparents.